-You are encouraged to use the Language Resource Centre at the Avenue Campus and at other sites in the University where relevant, such as the Hartley Library.
-These facilities include on-line and computer-based resources, films on DVD, current newspapers and magazines, language laboratories, satellite TV, and self-access materials.
+You are encouraged to use the self-access spaces at Avenue Campus and the Hartley Library on the main campus in the University where relevant.
+These facilities offer on-line and computer-based resources, films on DVD, current newspapers and magazines (soft and hard copies), books (fiction and non fiction), grammatical resources, dictionaries and other self- access materials.
 Some of the resources are available on short loan.

 |Total study time||150|

 Minna no Nihongo Shokyu [2nd ver] vol. 1 Translation & Grammatical Notes English and Kana ver.

 Minna no Nihongo Shokyu [2nd ver] vol. 1 KANA Ver.
 Textbook w/CD .